Sunday Study: The Gospel According to Mark

 Catechesis and Formation

 These classes engage in Luther’s Catechisms, the Holy Scriptures, the Psalter, the Lutheran hymnody, the liturgy and more.
 The aim and goal is not only to prepare for the Rite of Confirmation, but to be refreshed in Lutheran theology and practice, and to learn how the faith is lived daily.
 Please come and be formed and shaped by the Word of Christ!
 All are welcome!
-Classes as needed.
+Currently meeting Thursdays at 4pm in the Elevator Room.

 “We cannot perpetuate these and other teachings, unless we train the people who come after us to succeed us in our office and work, so that they in turn may bring up their children successfully.
 In this way God’s Word and a Christian community will be preserved.
 Therefore let all heads of household remember that it is their duty, by God’s injunction and command, to teach their children or have them taught the things they ought to know.”
 Martin Luther, The Large Catechism.